-You have likely heard of turmeric and its cancer-preventing and disease-inhibiting property curcumin, at least if you have eyes to read or ears to hear.
+You have likely heard of turmeric benefits and its cancer-preventing and disease-inhibiting property curcumin, at least if you have eyes to read or ears to hear.
 It is now the most-studied spice on the planet.
 It has a long history of use in traditional medicine and increasingly is being recognized in western circles.

-We are here to tell you that as you get into turmeric and curcumin, it’s an addiction that cannot be stopped.
+We are here to tell you that as you get into turmeric benefits and curcumin, it’s an addiction that cannot be stopped.
 If you don’t want to find yourself experimenting with very-orange cauliflower, a bright orange face mask, orange paste in your refrigerator, or orange teeth, then you probably need to hit the “back button” right now and RUN!!!

 Run, mija, run!

 To tempt your taste buds just a bit, I’ll throw out some highlights with references to peer review journal articles.
 Find the journal articles at the end of the post and explore at your will tomorrow as you allow your orange face mask to dry….

 Turmeric has a long history of use in traditional medicine, particularly in the Indian culture.
 This root may bring relief to many common problems.